rayes0/blog/content/blog/liz-to-aoi-tori.md

 main_title: "Disjoint: Non-Vocal Storytelling, ft.
 Liz to Aoi Tori"
 ---

-Screenshot essay containing a collection of symbolism, leitmotifs, and other thematic and non-verbal design choices I noticed in the movie _Liz to Aoi Tori_ while watching through it.
-If I were to describe this show, I would say it has the dewy, light but slow pacing of Shinkai's _The Garden of Words_ with the character design and general air similar to that of _A Silent Voice_ (which is understandable given the sizable proportion of staff shared between _A Silent Voice_ and this movie), slapped with a unsaturated, watercolour-like palette.
-With animation being a medium that forces everything to be deliberately chosen (the background, colours, lighting, etc.) there is a large degree of possibility with regard to non-verbal communication.
-The direction Yamada said that everything in this movie was purposefully chosen, and there are almost no accidents.
-After watching it, this seems to be closer to the truth than I initially thought.
+Screenshot essay containing a collection of visual symbolism, leitmotifs, and other thematic and non-verbal design choices I noticed in the movie _Liz to Aoi Tori_ while watching through it.

 ## Sound {#sound}